CHC(REGULATION) - SITE MANAGEMENT: TRAFFIC AND PARKING CONTROLS

 The following definitions will apply:

-- Faculty Parking— Parking lots that have a faculty only sign, white in color.
+- Faculty Parking— Parking lots that have a faculty only sign.

-- Student Parking— Parking lots that have a student only sign, gold in color.
+- Student Parking— Parking lots that have a student only sign.

-- Resident Parking— Parking lots that have a resident only sign, black in color.
+- Resident Parking— Parking lots that have a resident only sign.